 “That’s your secret.
-I just realized.
+I just realized it.
 You make everyone care.”

 I hadn’t thought about it that way.
-I thinks it’s from being horny and hot-blooded.
+I think it’s from being horny and hot-blooded.

 “’Cause we’re kids.
 Sometimes we get carried away, just like everyone here,” looking warily at Father Joseph who is not amused.
 “Our drummer and I were the only ones who dared use the pipe.
 Father Joseph caught everyone else.”

 “He let everyone go with a warning, except Dave got a personal session, as he is a parish member.”

 One of the boys remarked, “I know him.
 He’s a cut up.”

 Everyone laughs, even Father Frank.